gvwilson/thirdbit/src/fiction/darker-web/index.md

 It is 2004.
 Edward Thornberg no longer looks young for his age.
-He blames the loss of his hair and his nearsightedness on the stress of the job, and is irrationally irritated every time he allows himself to notice that Mrs. Marsh doesn't appear to have aged at all.
+He blames his nearsightedness and the loss of his hair on the stress of the job, and is irrationally irritated every time he allows himself to notice that Mrs. Marsh doesn't appear to have aged at all.

-He adjusts his glasses and frowns at the email on his screen.
+He adjusts his glasses and squints at the email on his screen.
 Princeton and Oxford have both now signed agreements to digitize their entire collections—or rather, to have them digitized by Silicon Valley companies whose founders' faces regularly appear on the covers of the sorts of magazines